Meet Jade Walker: Redefining Endometriosis Care

 My period in 3-words: On unmanaged endo days: “Hell on earth”.
 Now: “Not so bad”.

 What does period self-care look like for you?
-Just going super easy.
+It's just going super easy.
 I take the path of least resistance for those first few days.
-Eat whatever I feel like to make me feel good and let everyone know so they don’t expect much from me.
+Eat whatever I want to make me feel good and let everyone know so they don’t expect much from me.

 Do you have a period self-care toolkit?
-Hey Sister! and my heatpack is all I need these days.
-Also, try ginger tea for nausea, bloating and pain and chocolate (obvs!).
+Hey Sister! and my heat pack is all I need these days.
+Also, try ginger tea for nausea, bloating, and pain, as well as chocolate (obvs!).

 Best period hacks: Hey Sister! and period underwear (the Scarlet Period Bikini Brief!).
 Seriously how were these only invented in recent times!